jpl22/BFS_Large_Database_Search/README.md

 A simple implementation of BFS (Breadth-first search) for exponentially large database path-finding problems is developed and introduced here.
 This piece of code is part of an assignment solving **Bacon-Number**-related problems, including finding actors of certain Bacon number, or finding the shortest path, given start and end actor "node".
 The BFS_Large_Database_Search Method is mainly for the second problem.

 - The method requires no external library and any kinds of *import*.
-- The method doesn't use `L.pop(0)` and avoid using Lists, which are used widely by other examples but work very slow on a large database.
+- The method doesn't use `L.pop(0)` and avoid using Lists, which are used widely by other examples but work very slowly on a large database.

 ## Main Concept
 The method relies heavily on *sets* and *dictionaries*, using them in almost every possible place.
 The method introduces two sets: *considered* and *visited* to keep track of considered paths and visited nodes to make the BFS process as efficient as possible.